zucca-devops-tooling/gradle-publisher/README.md

 ## 📌 Notes

-- ✅ `maven-publish` is automatically applied by the plugin
+- `maven-publish` is automatically applied for you
-- ✅ `MavenPublication` is created automatically (no need to create `create<MavenPublication>("maven") { ... }`)
+- No need to manually configure `MavenPublication` unless customizing
-- ⚙️ If needed, override settings with `customGradleCommand`
+- Use `customGradleCommand` to override the publish task per environment
-- 💡 Compatible with CI/CD systems like Jenkins, GitHub Actions, GitLab CI, etc.
+- Compatible with CI/CD systems like Jenkins, GitHub Actions, GitLab CI, etc.

 ---